CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Experiment

 \subsection{Implementation Details}

-For the algorithm parameters at the words level, we set $K_{l}$, $K_{sy}$, $K_{modal}$, $K_{idiom}$ to 4, 2, 6, 8, respectively.
+For the algorithm parameters at the word level, we set $K_{l}$, $K_{sy}$, $K_{modal}$, $K_{idiom}$ to 4, 2, 6, 8, respectively.
 At the sentence level, we designate $K_{rhe}$ as 2.
-The integrated and scattered sentences dataset comprises 600 instances each class for binary classification, while rhetoric dataset consists of 600 instances each for ten-class classification,encompassing nine rhetorical devices and a class without any rhetorical devices.
-We use these two datasets to fine tune BERT separately on two RTX 3090 GPUs.
-In the composition of text style definition $F$, the stylistic definition at the words level $f_{W}$ is positioned before the sentences level style definition $f_{S}$.
-For the configuration of LLMs, the temperature parameter is set to 0, and the seed parameter is uniformly set to 42.
+The integrated and scattered sentences dataset we collected comprises 600 instances per class for binary classification, while the rhetoric dataset consists of 600 instances per class for ten-class classification, encompassing nine rhetorical devices and a class without any rhetorical devices.
+We use these two datasets to fine tune BERT separately on four RTX 3090 GPUs.
+In the composition of text style definition $F$, the stylistic definition at the word level $f_{W}$ is positioned before the sentences level style definition $f_{S}$.
+For the configuration of LLMs, the temperature parameter is set to 0.5, and the seed parameter is uniformly set to 42.